dougalg/Key-BNC/README.md

 This is a simple application to help researchers calculate Log Likelihood (LL) and Odds Ratio (OR) statistics against a word list from the BNC.

 Downloads are available under the "build" directory.
 Currently only Windows versions are available, but if you have Python 3 installed, you can run the source code directly on any platform.
+Just navigate to the source directory and run:

+    python LL_OR_BNC.py

 ###Use###